-February_2013_HS_1WIld Plum Center knows that children need proper nutrition throughout the day so that their brains and bodies can function properly and they will be ready to learn.
-WPC provides 2/3 of a child's nutritonal requirements each day they are in school.
-Using the USDA Food Pyramid WPC offers breakfast and lunch to the morning classes and lunch and a snack to the afternoon classes.
+Wild Plum Center knows that children need proper nutrition throughout the day so that their brains and bodies can function properly and they will be ready to learn.
+WPC provides 2/3 of a child’s nutritonal requirements each day they are in school.
+Using the USDA MyPlate WPC offers breakfast and lunch to the morning classes and lunch and a snack to the afternoon classes.

-WPC does not use prepared food products and whole, fresh fruit and vegetables are offered as often as possible.
+WPC only uses prepackaged food products that are approved by the USDA.
+Whole fresh fruit and vegetables are offered as often as possible.

 Meal menus are prepared on a monthly basis and are distributed to families in both English and Spanish, so that meals won’t get duplicated at home.

 A special treat for WPC children is the Food Friends Program.
 For 12 weeks a year, a wide variety of foods are brought into the classrooms for children to sample.
 Using puppets and colorful activity books, children learn about foods that they are not ordinarily exposed to.
 They also take part in new physical activities as part of Food Friends.